 Komodo’s Federated Multi-Chain Syncing

 Komodo’s scaling solution follows a procedure similar to to the dPoW notarization process.
-To put it simply, Komodo’s scaling solution works by creating many blockchains that can each process transactions simultaneously, while also syncing with one another to achieve interoperability.
+To put it simply, Komodo’s scaling solution works by creating many blockchains that can each process transactions simultaneously, while also syncing with one another to achieve blockchain interoperability.
 We call this new technology Federated Multi-Chain Syncing.

 There are a currently total of 1,024 chains that exist for the purposes of testing Komodo’s scalability solution.
 Each of these chains is independent and can process transactions without being slowed down by the activity on any other chain on Komodo.
 We call these independent chains “assetchains.”